21 Unmissable Things to do in Wroclaw, Poland

 Hala Targowa is a historical landmark built in 1908-09 when the city was part of the German Empire.
 Back in the day, the Market Hall was a very original, modern, and innovative construction featuring a structure with reinforced concrete arches.
 Such an innovative approach was not used in the rest of Europe until the 1920s, making Hala Targowa the unique building in the whole of Europe at that time.

-21 Unmissable Things to do in Wroclaw 9
+21 Unmissable Things to do in Wroclaw, Poland 11

-Second World War destroyed only parts of the building; therefore, it kept its original form and was still used as a primary food market.
+Only parts of the building were destroyed during the Second World War; therefore, it kept its original form and was still used as a primary food market.

 Today, it sells fresh produce under one roof.
 Come here to browse stalls of vegetables, fruit, fish, meat, pastries, and bread, to name a few.
 It also has specialty stalls of Portuguese, Spanish, and Greek cuisines.